Epilepsy nurse specialist, Karen Evans, bows out after 40 years’ service to the NHS

 Sapphire Nurses provide important services to patients such as specialist epilepsy clinics, advice and counselling.
 They also work to develop better understanding of epilepsy throughout the health service, as well as among education providers and employers.

-The longest serving staff member in Hull and East Yorkshire Hospitals NHS Trust’s neurology department, Karen has been described by colleagues as ‘enormously important’ to the service and her contribution to epilepsy care is said to have been ‘immeasurable’.
+The longest serving staff member in Hull University Teaching Hospitals NHS Trust’s neurology department, Karen has been described by colleagues as ‘enormously important’ to the service and her contribution to epilepsy care is said to have been ‘immeasurable’.

 Karen was presented with flowers and leaving gifts including a pair of Whitby Jet earrings from her co-workers.